CurriculumAdd to Favourites

 Visual Arts provides opportunities for students to be exposed to a range of design-and-make tasks, which focuses on creativity, technical skill development and critical investigation.

 French is studied from K–4, with Years 5–6 selecting either French or Chinese (Mandarin).
-The Languages program is designed as an immersion into language and culture, through the celebration of French and Chinese festivals, language days and theatrical performances.
+The Languages program is designed as an immersion into language and culture, through language vocabulary classes, embedding words into other curriculum areas, the celebration of French and Chinese festivals, language days and theatrical performances.